 In-class Clicker Problems

-- iClickers will be provided by the instructor as needed.
+- iClickers will be provided and assigned to each student.
 Arrive early enough to get your iClicker from the instructor.
-Return the Clickers at the end of class. - Participation is mandatory and counts toward your grade. - iClicker points are earned by student participation regardless of the answer.
+Return the Clickers at the end of class. - Participation in classroom Clicker Problems is mandatory and counts toward your grade.